The backstory.

 Dark Agile

 People become headcount.
-Not humans who build things.
+Not humans who build, receive, or change.

 What agile actually said